andy-preston/gpo-746-android/ch340g/driver-spec/README.md

 generate code in C for `libusb`
 * `language_kotlin.ts` (doesn't exist yet) an instance of `language_module.ts`
 to generate Kotlin code for the Android app
-* `enums.ts` USB request codes, chip register names, register bit names, that sort of thing
-* `spec.ts` the spec for the driver methods in a language agnostic sort-of DSL
-* `values.ts` functions for rendering and checking numeric values
+* `hex.js` stuff for converting and checking hexadecimal numbers